 At US Funerals Online, we have encountered families who will state that they largely arranged what the funeral director recommended, sometimes feeling that they lost control of the ritual.
 This is why it is very important to choose the right funeral provider.

 Do I need a funeral home to hold a memorial service?

 The simple answer is no, you do not have to employ the services of a funeral director to conduct a memorial service.
 A memorial service is more of an event, often referred to now as a ‘life event’, and many memorial services are hosted as a Life Celebration.
-You can employ the services of someone experienced in hosting such as event, and these days there are a growing number of Celebrants.
+You can employ the services of someone experienced in hosting such as an event, and these days there are a growing number of Celebrants.

 However, you can also host your own memorial service, and it is probably the most personalized and least expensive manner in which you can pay tribute to your dearly departed.
 The ability to now arrange a simple, direct cremation to manage the disposition, and then be at liberty to perform your own memorialization is changing our whole attitudes to death care ritual in modern society.

-Our experience has been that many in the funeral industry are still resistive of this change, largely as it makes many of their services redundant.
+Our experience has been that many in the funeral industry are still resistive to this change, largely as it makes many of their services redundant.
 Yet there are a growing number of funeral professionals who recognize that a cultural shift is occurring and they are changing with the times.
-If simplicity is what you require from a funeral director make sure you opt for a funeral home that understand and delivers this.
+If simplicity is what you require from a funeral director make sure you opt for a funeral home that understands and delivers this.
 How you want to memorialize your loved one is your choice, and you should never be coerced into thinking that you have made the wrong choice.

 If you opt to hold a memorial service at a later date, this can give you time to truly reflect on how you can best memorialize your loved one.